crashworks3d/Iron_Man_Servo/README.md

 Link: [Thingiverse MK7 Iron Man Servo Kit](https://www.thingiverse.com/thing:4630066)

-You can purchase an easy to install and use Arduino shield made specifically for this project:
+You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project:

 ***A.L.I.S.H.A.
 Arduino nano Led & Integrated Servo Helmet Actuator for 3D Printed Helmets***